-For oil and natural gas exploration and production companies, Scope 3 emissions fall primarily into the “use of sold products” category.
-Our GHG intensity target does not cover Scope 3 emissions.
-As an exploration and production company with no downstream assets we have no control over how the raw materials we produce are transformed into other products or consumed.
-We do, however, calculate our Scope 3 emissions annually based on net equity production numbers.
-In 2018 our Scope 3 emissions decreased by 5%, primarily due to decreased net production.
+For oil and natural gas exploration and production companies, scope 3 emissions fall primarily into the “use of sold products” category.
+Our GHG intensity target does not cover scope 3 emissions.
+As an exploration and production company with no downstream assets, we have no control over how the raw materials we produce are transformed into other products or consumed.
+We do, however, calculate our scope 3 emissions annually based on net equity production numbers.
+In 2019 our scope 3 emissions increased by 9%, primarily due to increased net production.

 |Source||Estimated Million Tonnes CO₂e|

 Flaring is a regulated and permitted process for the controlled release and burning of natural gas during oil and gas exploration, production and processing operations.
-Flaring is required to safely dispose of flammable gas released during process upsets or other unplanned events, and to safely relieve pressure before performing equipment maintenance.
+Flaring is required to safely dispose of flammable gas released during process upsets or other unplanned events and to safely relieve pressure before performing equipment maintenance.
 Flaring is also used to control and reduce emissions of volatile organic compounds from oil and condensate storage tanks, and to manage emissions at well sites that lack sufficient pipeline infrastructure to capture gas for sale.
-Flaring has been reduced since 2014 by utilizing closed-loop completions, central gas gathering systems, vapor recovery units, directing condensate to sales pipelines and improving uptime through operational excellence (a major focus for all our operating facilities).
+We have reduced flaring by utilizing closed-loop completions, central gas gathering systems, vapor recovery units, directing condensate to sales pipelines and improving uptime through operational excellence (a major focus for all our operating facilities).